Rio Las Vegas: Dreamscape ownership (2019–present)

 In December 2019, Caesars sold the Rio for $516 million to New York-based real estate developer Eric Birnbaum.
 Under the deal, Caesars would continue to operate the Rio under lease for at least two years, paying $45 million a year in rent.
 The Rio is owned through Birnbaum's company, Dreamscape Companies LLC.
-His plans for a significant renovation were delayed due to the COVID-19 pandemic, which resulted in the state-ordered closure of casinos in March 2020.
+His plans for a significant renovation were delayed due to the COVID-19 pandemic in Nevada, which resulted in the state-ordered closure of casinos in March 2020.
 The Rio partially reopened on December 22, 2020, but with hotel operations limited mostly to weekends.
 Full operations resumed four months later.
 It was the last Caesars property nationwide to reopen.
-Because of the pandemic, Caesars and Dreamscape extended their lease arrangement, allowing Caesars to potentially operate the property into late 2023.
-Dreamscape plans to take over casino operations eventually.
+Because of the pandemic, Caesars and Dreamscape extended their lease arrangement, allowing Caesars to continue operating the property for several years.
+Dreamscape took over operations on October 1, 2023.

 In March 2021, Dreamscape announced a partnership with Hyatt, which would rebrand one of the hotel towers as a Hyatt Regency.
-The hotel is scheduled to open in 2023, with 1,501 rooms.
+The hotel was originally scheduled to open in 2023, with 1,501 rooms.
 The remaining rooms are also expected to be affiliated with Hyatt.
 The resort has 2,520 rooms, including the Palazzo Suites.
 Aside from the hotel portion, the property will maintain the Rio name and its theme.

-Because of his prior experience with the property, Marnell was hired as architect for the renovations, which are expected to begin in 2022.
+Because of his prior experience with the property, Marnell was hired as architect for the renovations, which were originally expected to begin in 2022.
+The project was rescheduled, eventually beginning in August 2023.
+The Rio will remain open throughout the multi-year renovation, which will update the entire resort.
+The two-phase renovation project will cost $350 million, and is intended to restore the Rio's early popularity.

-In February 2023, Dreamscape expressed interest in using some of its land for a potential new stadium for Major League Baseball's Oakland Athletics franchise, should the Athletics relocate to Las Vegas.
+Renovations began with the Ipanema Tower, and continued with renovations to the restaurant space, the pool, and the exterior lighting.
+On the hotel's exterior, the original red and blue neon lighting was replaced with new LED displays that are capable of producing various colors.
+The LEDs were programmed by Chris Kuroda, the lighting director for the band Phish.
+The renovation project also added 400 new slot machines.
+The Hyatt partnership took effect on March 1, 2024.

+Phase one of the remodel completed on September 30, 2024.
+Phase two, which would include the Masquerade Tower, may begin some time in 2025.
+Rio secured a $176 million loan for these renovations in August 2025.

+Sports venue proposals

+In 2023, Dreamscape offered to sell the Rio's northeastern parking lot for $1 to the MLB's Oakland Athletics franchise, which had announced that it would relocate to Las Vegas.
+The team turned down the offer, choosing to build its new stadium elsewhere.
+That year, Oak View Group proposed building an NBA arena south of the Strip, but reportedly began considering the Rio as an alternative site in 2024.